1980 eruption of Mount St. Helens: Direct results

-Disputed death toll
+Uncertain death toll

-The death toll most commonly cited is 57, but two points of dispute remain.
+The death toll most commonly cited is 57, although two points of uncertainty remain.

 The first point regards two officially listed victims, Paul Hiatt and Dale Thayer.
 They were reported missing after the explosion.
 In the aftermath, investigators were able to locate individuals named Paul Hiatt and Dale Thayer who were alive and well.
 However, they were unable to determine who reported Hiatt missing, and the person who was listed as reporting Thayer missing claimed she was not the one who had done so.
 Since the investigators could not thus verify that they were the same Hiatt and Thayer who were reported missing, the names remain listed among the presumed dead.

 The second point regards three missing people who are not officially listed as victims: Robert Ruffle, Steven Whitsett, and Mark Melanson.
 Cowlitz County Emergency Services Management lists them as "Possibly Missing — Not on [the official] List".
 According to Melanson's brother, in October 1983, Cowlitz County officials told his family that Melanson "is believed [...] a victim of the May 18, 1980, eruption" and that after years of searching, the family eventually decided "he's buried in the ash".

-Taking these two points of dispute into consideration, the direct death toll could be as low as 55 or as high as 60.
+Taking these two points of uncertainty into consideration, the direct death toll could be as low as 55 or as high as 60.
 When combined with the four indirect victims (two dying from vehicle accidents due to poor visibility, and two dying from heart attacks triggered by shovelling ash) those numbers range from 59 to 64.

+A year and a half after the eruption, the bodies of two young women, Marsha Anne Weatter and Katherine Jean Allen, 18 and 20 years old respectively, were discovered.
+They were believed to have been murdered six weeks before the eruption, rather than being killed by the events.
+Backpacks belonging to them had been found in July 1980, but a layer of ash deposited by the eruption may have hidden the bodies, also preventing animals disturbing the remains.
+An autopsy showed they had each been shot once.
+The murders of Weatter and Allen were later linked to serial killer Martin Lee Sanders.